 $_SerializerTool.serialize($currentPage.getStructuredDataNode('headline-text').textValueAsXMLElement, true)

-Following the film screen, on- and off-Broadway producer, Cheryl Wiesenfeld, will be joined on stage with actors and the creator of RTA for a conversation.
+Following the film screening, on- and off-Broadway producer, Cheryl Wiesenfeld, will be joined on stage with actors and the creator of RTA for a conversation.

 Theater that Changes Our World has always showcased plays that teach us a lesson, open us up to other narratives, and connect us to ourselves and our greater world.
 Theater has the power to transform!